 The Curse of the Bizarre Tan Line

 The players are wearing all kinds of protective gear.
 That’s great - they’ll be safe from impacts, bumps, and bruises, as they should be.
 Helmets and pads and clothing will all protect from the sun, too.
 But there are gaps.
 Vents.
 Places where the pants end but socks haven’t yet begun.
 Arms exposed past the sleeve.
 And the sun gets into all those places.
+Thats why athletes need sunscreen designed for sports.

 Fans, too, must deal with farmer-style tans.
 The weather can be cooler during football season, so we’re more dressed up in pants and jackets and hats for crisp, fall weather.
 But these strange lines are easy to avoid - all you need is sunscreen on your exposed areas.